fuka-sato/freemarket_sample_70a/README.md

 |price|integer|null :false|

 ### Association
-- has_many :images
 - has_many :favorits
+- has_many :comments
-- belongs_to :comments
+- belongs_to :user
 - belongs_to :categorys
 - belongs_to :sizes
 - belongs_to :brands